 Men have the reputation of wanting to fix emotional and practical problems for their wives.
 Infertility is a problem that can’t be fixed; childlessness is a grief that never fully lifts its shadow.
 This may lead to relationship problems that become worse than the struggle of “just” learning how to be happy as a childless couple.
 Many infertile couples fall into the emotional traps of blaming, confusion, and unmet expectations.
 Some childless women expect their husbands to support them emotionally and spiritually; some childless men don’t know how to give their wives that emotional support.

-Whether you’re coping with male-factor infertility, female fertility problems, or unexplained infertility, accept the fact that you and your husband may not be able to support each other the way you need.
-You’re both dealing with your own grief and the pain of not having kids, and you may not be able to support each other the way you need.
+Whether you’re coping with male-factor infertility, female fertility problems, or unexplained infertility, the fact is that you and your husband may not be able to support each other the way you need.
+You may have to find other sources of comfort and healing – especially if one or both of you aren’t able to accept the idea of being childless forever.

 2. Be prepared for the effect of childlessness on your marriage